luxumbra/foresite-freelance/src/content/projects/metafest-croatia.md

 year: 2023
 ---

 Built and deployed the official website for MetaFest: Croatia, a Web3 community event hosted by MetaGame DAO in Pula, Croatia.
-The site was developed using AstroJS, TailwindCSS, with selective use of Node.js and React Three Fiber.
-Optimised for speed, it leveraged Astro's built-in image optimisation and multiple image formats, producing statically generated pages that load instantly for users, unlike server- or client-rendered content generated on the fly.
+The site was developed using AstroJS, TailwindCSS, Node.js and React Three Fiber.

+Optimised for speed, the website leveraged Astro's built-in image optimisation and multiple image formats, producing statically generated pages that load instantly for users, unlike server- or client-rendered content generated on the fly.

 To support a dynamic and evolving schedule, I integrated the Google Calendar API via a custom Node.js backend, hosted securely on an encrypted remote server and managed with PM2.
 The backend fetched updated schedule data every minute, automatically triggering a rebuild and redeploy of the static frontend.
 This approach kept the site fully up-to-date, stayed within deployment allowances, and ensured attendees always had the latest speaker and event information.